"I believe that banking

 government to increase its spending.
 If everyone in

-a country spends only what they earn or borrowed from someone else
+a country spends only the money they have earned or borrowed from someone else

 who has earned it, then the country will not buy more than it